Paul Kariya: International career

 In the summer of 1991, Kariya joined the Canadian Under-18 Selects Team at the Phoenix Cup, the inaugural tournament of what would go on to become the Ivan Hlinka Memorial Tournament.
 Kariya led all scorers with ten points in six games while being named to the Tournament All-Star team.
 Canada won the silver medal, losing out to the Soviet Union.

 The following year, he moved up to the Canadian under-20 team for the 1992 World Junior Championships in Germany.
 The youngest player on the team, he recorded a goal and an assist over six games as Canada finished in sixth place.
 Playing in the tournament a second consecutive year in 1993, Kariya improved to two goals and eight points over seven games, ranking second in team scoring behind Martin Lapointe.
 Helping Canada to a record of six winsand one loss, they tied Sweden for first overall in the standings, but won the gold medal by way of their 5–4 win against them in their second game.
 The championship marked Kariya's first international gold medal and began a streak of five consecutive gold medals for Canada at the tournament.
 He was named to the Tournament All-Star team, alongside Canadian goaltender Manny Legace and defenceman Brent Tully.
 Nearly ten years later, TSN held a fan-voted poll on the Internet to select Canada's all-time World Junior team.
-The poll garnered in excess of 350,000 votes with Kariya chosen as one of 13 forwards on the team.
+The poll garnered more than 350,000 votes with Kariya chosen as one of 13 forwards on the team.

 Four months later, in April 1993, Kariya debuted with the Canadian men's team in the IIHF World Championships, held in Germany.
 At 18 years and six months, he became the youngest player in Canadian history to play at the tournament.
 He scored nine points in eight games as Canada finished in fourth place.

 Later that year, in December 1993, Kariya left his college team, the Maine Black Bears, to join the Canadian national team in preparation for the 1994 Winter Olympics in Lillehammer, Norway.
-At the start of the tournament, Canada was seeded seventh overall and were not considered favourites to do well.
+At the start of the tournament, Canada was seeded seventh overall and was not considered a favourite to do well.
 Playing on a line with Chris Kontos and Petr Nedved, Kariya led his team in scoring with three goals and seven points over eight games, helping Canada to a silver medal.
 Tied with the Czech Republic 2–2 in the quarterfinal, Kariya scored the game-winning goal after 16 minutes of overtime play to help the Canadians advance.
 In the gold medal game, Kariya scored the first goal as Canada went on to lose 3–2 in a shootout to Sweden.
 With a chance to tie the shootout after Swedish forward Peter Forsberg scored, Swedish goaltender Tommy Salo stopped Kariya with a glove save.